akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Work-around:

 - we could architect automatic restart using `npm`, but that adds complexity.
 Let's see what Firebase people say, first..
+-->

-## Emulator: if you cannot deliver, please fail.
+## Emulator: if you cannot deliver, please fail!

 ```
 $ npm run start:rest